Green Is The Unexpected Nail Shade Everyone’s Asking For This Spring

 Aqua Splash

-“Aqua green will also bring a pop of color to nails this spring,” says session manicurist Ami Streets.
+“Aqua green will also bring a pop of colour to nails this spring,” says session manicurist Ami Streets.
 “Inspired by the ocean, it’s the perfect holiday look.”
-Streets suggests opting for a color with “a beautiful opalescent or shimmering finish,” just like Anna’s (aka @melanated.mani) sparkling set.
+Streets suggests opting for a colour with “a beautiful opalescent or shimmering finish,” just like Anna’s (aka @melanated.mani) sparkling set.

 AdvertisementADVERTISEMENT